 Portage Pass Trail is a 5.4 mile moderately trafficked out and back trail located near Whittier, Alaska that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Very Beautiful.
 Easy hike for the Fit people out there.
 Still doable for the worst in shape people.

 very beautiful. only the first maybe 1/2 mile to 3/4 miles is moderate.
 Otherwise amazing hike!